Upated Winter 2022

 This company has well-respected big names behind the design.
 The inventor of Molekule is the person who discovered PCO.
 He has an impressive resume.

-It’s not surprising that PCO/PECO purifiers can test the worse for particulates, this technology was never meant to handle particular pollution.
+It’s not surprising that PCO/PECO purifiers can test the worst for particulates, this technology was never meant to handle particulate pollution.